dotnetCarpenter/combine-img/README.md

   -t, --type                                                    [default: "jpg"]
 ```

-_Note: Only meant to be used for a single user.
+_Note: Only meant to be used by a single user.
 Do not use this as a web service._

 License: [GPL-3.0-or-later](https://spdx.org/licenses/GPL-3.0-or-later.html)